 ENG 205.
 GRAMMAR 4 sh

 This study of the English language includes the evolution of prescriptive and descriptive grammars, terminology, parts of speech and function, grammatical structures and correct usage of standard written English.
-Prerequisite: ENG 110.
 Offered spring.

 ENG 206.
 INTRODUCTION TO TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES 4 sh

 This course will provide an introduction to second language acquisition and the theory and practice of teaching English to speakers of other languages (TESOL).
 Readings, class discussions and projects will focus on pedagogy and assessment in reading, writing, listening and speaking for ESL students.
-Prerequisite: ENG 110.
+Offered fall of even years.

 INTRODUCTORY WRITING COURSES